-We are the Andersens!
-A family of five, living on a run down 16 acre Homestead in the Driftless Region of Wisconsin.
-We are fixing up the Farmhouse, planting gardens, making space for animals and raising a family.
+We are the Andersens, a family of five living on a run-down 16-acre Homestead in the Driftless Region of Wisconsin.
+We are fixing up the Farmhouse, planting gardens, making space for animals, and raising a family.

 Where we came from…

-My latest blog posts.
+Our latest blog posts.

 - Spice Up Your Pickling Game: Try This Easy Homemade Pickling Spice Recipe

 - 5 Best Beginner Animals for New Homesteaders

 - Fantastic Homesteading Tip that Quadruples your Money.